-Fiscal policy is less effective.
 In the AS/AD model, an increase in fiscal spending (G) causes the AD curve to shift right, which leads to an increase in the general price level (P), which, according to the Fed rule, will lead to an increase in the interest rate (r).
-The higher interest rate will likely lead to an appreciation of the currency under flexible exchange rate, which according to the theory will worsen the trade balance.

-Monetary policy is more effective.
+The higher interest rate will likely lead to an appreciation of the currency under flexible exchange rate, which according to the theory will reduce exports and increase imports, making the effect of fiscal spending on output lower.
+Monetary policy on the other hand is more effective.
 Suppose there is high inflation and the Fed raises the interest rate.
 In the basic model, Investment decreases, Y decreases, which in turn leads to a decrease in C and a multiplied decrease in output.
 The decrease in AD lowers P. With flexible exchange rates, there is an additional effect.
 The value of the dollar relative to foreign currencies increases; exports become more expensive and imports become cheaper.
 As exports fall and imports rise, Y decreases further.
 As AD falls further, there is a greater drop in price.
 This makes monetary policy more effective.
+Note that the appreciation or depreciation of the currency occurs because of the Fed rule.
+If the Fed does not change the interest rate in response to the fiscal policy change, either because there is a zero lower bound or because it just doesn't want to, there is no appreciation or depreciation and thus no offset to what the fiscal authorities are trying to do from the existence of flexible exchange rates.

-Financial Crisis
+Financial Crises